bsandeepan/gcv-spa-template/Readme.md

       * `icon` : _(Optional)_ Icon for the tag.
 Should be either SVG or Webfont.
 I have used Font Awesome 5 for this project so check out their docs [here][FAdocs].

 4. `contact` : This section contains your contact information.
 The fields are so follows -
+   * `statement` : A few words on how to contact you.
+Necessary if you choose to keep your contact info private.
+   * `showContactInfo` : a boolean value indicating whether you want to show contact info or not. **BEWARE!** If you choose to set it to false, it is best to not fill up the fields below either (except `catchMeOn`).
    * `phone` : Contains your phone number.
 You can add it in any order you want but I prefer the following -  `"phone" : "+<CountryCode> 9876-543210"` where `CountryCode` will be replaced by your contry's code.
 For India, it is `91`.
 Hence, the field for an Indian Person will be - `phone : "+91 9876-543210"`.
    * `email` : Contains your email id.
 For example - `email : "your.name@mail.com"`.
-   * `addressOffice` : Contains your complete Office/ Work address.
+   * `address` : Contains your complete Office/ Work address.
 How you write it is upto you.

 ### Configuring `settings.js`:
 Structure of `settings.js` is as below -